thumpshere/weatherApp/README.md

 This app is created using https://openweathermap.org/ APIs.
 This allows you to

--> search and display efficient weather data in a clean readable format.
+- search and display efficient weather data in a clean readable format.

--> Bookmark your favorite cities.
+- Bookmark your favorite cities.

--> Store data offline for last searched City
+- Store data offline for last searched City

 # How to use

--> Clone the repository
+- Clone the repository

--> Register on https://openweathermap.org/ and get an API key.
+- Register on https://openweathermap.org/ and get an API key.

--> Open terminal on your map and go to project folder.
+- Open terminal on your map and go to project folder.

--> Run pod install (if you dont have cocoapods installed Please refer to - https://cocoapods.org/ )
+- Run pod install (if you dont have cocoapods installed Please refer to - https://cocoapods.org/ )

--> Open weather.XcWorkspace file.
+- Open weather.XcWorkspace file.

--> Open file Weather/Common/Constants/Constants.swift
+- Open file Weather/Common/Constants/Constants.swift

--> replace appToken with apikey received from openweather.
+- Replace appToken with apikey received from openweather.

+- Run the App.